Robust Bichromatic Classification using Two Lines: Properties of an optimal separator.

 \subsection{Simple general algorithm}

 Lemma~\ref{lem:redBlueOptimum} tells us we only have to consider lines through red and blue points.
-Hence, there is a simple somewhat brute-force algorithm that works for both wedges and double wedges and any type of outliers by considering all pairs of such lines.
+Hence, there is a simple brute-force algorithm that considers all pairs of such lines, which works for both wedges and double wedges and any type of outliers.

-\begin{theorem} Given two sets of $n$ points $B, R \subset \R^2$, we can construct a (double) wedge $\W_B$ minimizing either $k_r$, $k_b$, or $k$ in $O(n^4)$ time. \end{theorem} \begin{proof} By Lemma \ref{lem:redBlueOptimum} we only have to consider lines through blue and red points.
+\begin{theorem} Given two sets of $n$ points $B, R \subset \R^2$, we can construct a (double) wedge $\W_B$ minimizing either $k_r$, $k_b$, or $k$ in $O(n^4)$ time. \end{theorem} \begin{proof} By Lemma~\ref{lem:redBlueOptimum} we only have to consider lines through blue and red points.
 There are $O(n^2)$ such lines, so $O(n^4)$ pairs of such lines.
 We could trivially calculate the number of misclassifications for two fixed lines in $O(n)$ time by iterating through all points, which would result in $O(n^5)$ total time, but we can improve on this.

 Construct the dual arrangement $\A(B^* \cup R^*)$ of $B \cup R$ in $O(n^2)$ time.
 A red-blue intersection in the dual $\A(B^* \cup R^*)$ corresponds to a candidate line through a red and a blue point in the primal.
 Choose two arbitrary red-blue vertices as $\ell_1^*$ and $\ell_2^*$, and calculate the number of red and blue points in each of the four wedge regions in $O(n)$ time.
 Move $\ell_1^*$ through the arrangement in a depth-first search order, updating the number of points in each wedge at each step.
 There is only a single point that lies on the other side of $\ell_1$ after this movement, so this update can be done in constant time.
 After every step of $\ell_1^*$, also move $\ell_2^*$ through the whole arrangement in depth-first search order, updating the number of points in each wedge, again in constant time.
 Finally, output the pair of lines that misclassify the fewest points.
 There are $O(n^2)$ choices for $\ell_1^*$, and for each of those there are $O(n^2)$ choices for $\ell_2^*$.
 Since every update takes constant time, this takes $O(n^4)$ time in total. \end{proof}